oscarvarto/SmartConstructors/README.markdown

-# Simple project to show Smart Constructor Usage with Scala
+# Minimal project to show Smart Constructor Pattern with Scala

 See a [thorough discussion of the Smart Constructor Pattern here](https://www.cakesolutions .net/teamblogs/enforcing-invariants-in-scala-datatypes)